timkuijsten/node-mongo-bcrypt-user/README.md

 ## API

-#### new User(coll, username, [realm])
+### User.register(coll, username, password, [realm], cb)
+* coll {Object} instance of mongodb.Collection that contains all users
+* username {String} the username to use
+* password {String} the password to use, at least 6 characters
+* [realm] {String, default "_default"} optional realm the user belongs to
+* cb {Function} first parameter will be an error or null, second parameter will be the user object or undefined.

+Factory method: create a new user with a certain password and save it to the database.

+### User.find(coll, username, [realm], cb)
-* coll {Object} instance of mongodb.Collection that contains all user accounts
+* coll {Object} instance of mongodb.Collection that contains all users
-* username {String} the name of the user to bind this instance to
+* username {String} the username to use
-* realm {String, default: _default} optional realm the user belongs to
+* [realm] {String, default "_default"} optional realm the user belongs to

-Store and verify users with bcrypt passwords located in a mongodb collection.

-#### user.exists(cb)
-* cb {Function} first parameter will be an error or null, second parameter contains a boolean about whether this user exists or not.
+* cb {Function} first parameter will be an error or null, second parameter will be the user object or undefined.

-Return whether or not the user already exists in the database.
+Factory method: find and return a user from the database.

-#### user.verifyPassword(password, cb)
+### user.verifyPassword(password, cb)
 * password {String} the password to verify
 * cb {Function} first parameter will be an error or null, second parameter contains a boolean about whether the password is valid or not.
-Third parameter constains the user object if the password is correct.

 Verify if the given password is valid.

-#### user.setPassword(password, cb)
+### user.setPassword(password, cb)
 * password {String} the password to use
 * cb {Function} first parameter will be either an error object or null on success.